sergism77/Seigr/README.md

 ### .seigr Files and Seed Clusters

-**.seigr files** are the basic storage units, defined by the Seigr Protocol, each precisely sized at **53194 KB** to optimize distribution across nodes.
+**.seigr files** are the basic storage units, defined by the Seigr Protocol, each precisely sized at **53194 B** to optimize distribution across nodes.
 Each `.seigr` file includes:
 - **Header**: Metadata fields (e.g., file type, creator ID, Seigr Protocol version, and replication metrics).
 - **Senary Encoded Data**: Data in base-6 encoding to enhance storage efficiency and obfuscation.
 - **Hash and Link Management**: Multi-layered hash trees generated through **HyphaCrypt** to secure data and facilitate retrieval.